hackcatml/mlviewer/README.md

 # mlviewer
-An iOS, Android application memory view & edit PyQt6 application powered by Frida<br>
+An iOS, Android application memory view & edit PyQt6 application powered by Frida.<br>
-It's a program running some useful frida scripts with ui to help mobile app analysis
+It's a program running some useful frida scripts with ui to help mobile app analysis.

 # Prerequisite
 ```